watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

     ![In this screenshot of a Command Prompt window, sudo usermod -aG docker $USER has been typed and run at the command prompt.
 Errors appear in the window.](media/b4-image29.png)

 12. In order for the user permission changes to take effect, exit the SSH session by typing 'exit', then press \<Enter\>.
-Repeat the commands in Task 6: Connect securely to the build agent from step 4 to establish the SSH session again.
+Reconnect to the build agent VM as you did previously in Task 5: Connect securely to the build agent using the SSH command.

 13. Run the Docker version command again, and note the output now shows the server version as well.